-Securities on loan must be collateralized at 102 percent and 105 percent of the fair value of domestic securities and international equity securities, respectively, plus accrued interest (in the case of debt securities).
+Securities on loan must be collateralized at 102 percent and 105 percent of the fair value of domestic securities and international equity securities, respectively, plus accrued interest.

 There are no restrictions on the amount of the securities that can be loaned at one time.
 CCCERA has the right to terminate any loan in whole or in part by providing the custodian bank with written notice (a "Recall Notice").
 Because the loans are terminable at will, the term to maturity of the security loans is generally not matched with the term to maturity of the cash collateral.
 At year-end, CCCERA had no credit risk exposure to borrowers, because the amount of collateral received exceeded the value of securities on loan.
-As of December 31, 2018, there were no violations of legal or contractual provisions.
-CCCERA had no losses on securities lending transactions resulting from the default of a borrower for the years ended December 31, 2018 and 2017.
+As of December 31, 2019, there were no violations of legal or contractual provisions.
+CCCERA had no losses on securities lending transactions resulting from the default of a borrower for the years ended December 31, 2019 and 2018.

-At year-end, additional funds of \$777 thousand are owed to borrowers for CCCERA's collateral overpayments on CCCERA's securities on loan.
-This is known as the "calculated mark" and will settle on the first business day of January 2019.
-CCCERA has no credit risk exposure to borrowers because the collateral exceeds the amount borrowed.
-The fair value of investments on loan at December 31, 2018 is \$280.5 million which was collateralized by cash and securities in the amount of \$286.0 million.
-The fair value of the cash collateral in the amount of \$243.4 million has been reported both as an asset and liability in the accompanying Statement of Fiduciary Net Position.
+The fair value of investments on loan at December 31, 2019 is \$358.0 million which was collateralized by cash and securities in the amount of \$365.8 million.
+The fair value of the cash collateral in the amount of \$250.5 million has been reported both as an asset and liability in the accompanying Statement of Fiduciary Net Position.